Image Source: lakshya dixit

 The Orchha Fort is surrounded by walls and bastions.
 There are four main gateways: the Jahangir gate (east gate), the Datia gate (west gate), the Bhander gate (north gate), and the Urvai gate (south gate).

-Inside the forts, there are several temples, palaces, gardens, and courtyards.
+Inside the forts are several temples, palaces, gardens, and courtyards.
 The places are interconnected by a series of courtyards.
-Jahangir Mahal, the most famous one, is located at the center of the palace complex.
+Jahangir Mahal, the most famous one, is located at the centre of the palace complex.
 It was built by Raja Singh Deo.

 On the southern part of the fort, there is a famous temple named Ram Raja Temple that is surrounded by a large courtyard.
 The idol of Ram is enshrined and is now considered one of the most important pilgrimage sites in India.
 Beautiful paintings and frescoes adorned the walls of the temple.